-The Newcastle upon Tyne Hospitals NHS Foundation Trust (NUTH) is one of the most successful teaching NHS Trusts in the country, offering more nationally accredited specialist services than any other group of hospitals in the UK.
+The Newcastle upon Tyne Hospitals NHS Foundation Trust (NUTH) is one of the busiest, largest and most successful teaching NHS foundation trusts in the country, with 14,000 staff and an annual income of £1billion.

 - Freeman Hospital

 - Campus for Ageing and Vitality (the former Newcastle General Hospital site)

 - Northern Genetics Service